All Episodes

 Everybody wants to bask in that glow.

-And then as the Reagan years began, then the Republicans, certain members of the party began to individually fall out and start talking about problems they had and secretly telling the media they thought Reagan was a dunce and a danger to world peace, adopting the Democrat line that Reagan's finger with a nuclear button couldn't be trusted.
+And then as the Reagan years began, then the Republicans, certain members of the party, began to individually fall out and start talking about problems they had and secretly telling the media they thought Reagan was a dunce and a danger to world peace, adopting the Democrat line that Reagan's finger with a nuclear button couldn't be trusted.

 So nothing really that uniquely different among the Republican Party establishment.

-Never like conservatives, never was really all in for Reagan except after the landslide elections, as I say, that's a bright light, everybody wants to shine in it.
+Never liked conservatives, never was really all in for Reagan, except after landslide elections.

 The difference is the conservative movement back then was of singular mind and purpose.